 If the VR counselor believes that payment of professional dues is critical to the success of the customer's employment, the VR counselor must enter a case note in RHW that explains the justification for the decision.

-The regional director must approve payment of any professional association or trade union dues or fees and may consult with TWC Office of General Council as needed to determine if use of VR funds is allowed.
+The VR Manager must approve payment of any professional association or trade union dues or fees and may consult with TWC Office of General Council as needed to determine if use of VR funds is allowed.

 …